nodejs/nodejs.org/README.md

   - Initial development usually happens in English: `/pages/en`
   - `/i18n/locales/{{locale}}.json` is where global localization information lives.
   - All content is in Markdown and is per locale.
-  - The top of each Markdown file is a block of YAML for page specific localization information that is passed to various templates.
+  - The top of each Markdown file is a block of YAML (Frontmatter) for page specific localization information that is passed to various templates.
-  - The bulk of the Markdown content for each page is referenced as `{{{content}}}` in the corresponding template.
+  - The bulk of the Markdown content for each page is referenced as `{children}` on their respective JSX Layout (`layouts/`)

 ## Contributing